Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Luba Mushtuk

-Former NFL star and Dallas Cowboys participant Jason Bell was the second identify to be introduced within the Strictly line-up.
-He mentioned he could be “performing on the highest stage” and he’s been a fan for some time, due to his little six-year-old.
-“Strictly was the primary present I ever watched after I moved to the UK and I’m an enormous fan,” Jason defined.
-“My six-year-old daughter by no means bought the prospect to see me run out on the sphere at an NFL recreation, however she may be very enthusiastic about me taking to the dance ground.
+Former NFL star and Dallas Cowboys participant Jason Bell was the second title to be introduced within the Strictly line-up.
+He stated he could be “performing on the highest stage” and he’s been a fan for some time, due to his little six-year-old.
+“Strictly was the primary present I ever watched after I moved to the UK and I’m a large fan,” Jason defined.
+“My six-year-old daughter by no means obtained the possibility to see me run out on the sector at an NFL recreation, however she could be very enthusiastic about me taking to the dance ground.
 I hope I can do her proud.”

 Caroline Quentin